mwyvr/rid/README.md

 # rid

-Package rid provides a performant, goroutine-safe generator of [k-sortable](https://en.wikipedia.org/wiki/K-sorted_sequence) unique IDs suitable for use where inter-process ID generation coordination is not required.
+Package rid provides a performant, goroutine-safe generator of short [k-sortable](https://en.wikipedia.org/wiki/K-sorted_sequence) unique IDs suitable for use where inter-process ID generation coordination is not required.

+Using a non-standard character set (fewer vowels), IDs Base-32 encode as a 16-character URL-friendly, case-insensitive, representation like `dfp7qt0v2pwt0v2x`.

 An ID is a:

   - 4-byte timestamp value representing seconds since the Unix epoch, plus a
   - 6-byte random value; see the [Random Source](#random-source) discussion.

-Using a non-standard character set (fewer vowels), IDs Base-32 encode as a 16-character URL-friendly, case-insensitive, representation like `dfp7qt0v2pwt0v2x`.

 Built-in (de)serialization simplifies interacting with SQL databases and JSON.
 `cmd/rid` provides the `rid` utility to generate or inspect IDs.
 Thanks to